justindujardin/mathy/website/docs/contributing.md

 ### Project Structure

-Mathy has several different python projects including [mathy/mathy_core](https://github.com/mathy/mathy_core) and [mathy/mathy_envs](https://github.com/mathy/mathy_envs).
+Mathy has several different Python projects, including [mathy/mathy_core](https://github.com/mathy/mathy_core) and [mathy/mathy_envs](https://github.com/mathy/mathy_envs).

-Each project contains a `tools` folder with a set of bash scripts inside for configuring and executing the tasks related to a specific project.
+Each project contains a `tools` folder with bash scripts inside for configuring and executing the tasks related to a specific project.

 Each project must have at least the following:

-- `setup.sh` does any setup such as creating virtual-environments or installing node modules
+- `setup.sh` does any setup, such as creating virtual environments or installing node modules
 - `build.sh` builds any output assets such as python `whl` files or bundled javascript applications
 - `test.sh` executes any tests such as with `pytest` for Python or `jest` for Javascript